Haackerin/Form-validation/README.md

 * email can`t be repetitious
 * password can`t be empty
 * password can`t fewer than 6 character
+* passwolrd and confirm password must be equal
 * user must accept the agreements
 <br /><br /><br />
 ### validation error ###